Artist, Teacher, Lecturer and

 David has been a painting teacher at Silvermine Art Guild for many years and has a devoted following around the world.
 He teaches workshops on many varied topics throughout the world as well.

-Mr. Dunlop graduated Phi Beta Kappa from the College of Wooster, Wooster, OH, and has an MFA from The Pratt Institute, NY, NY.
-He is on the faculty of the celebrated Silvermine School of Art in New Canaan, CT, where he teaches painting, gives workshops and leads groups of art students to Italy, France and Japan.
+David graduated Phi Beta Kappa from the College of Wooster, Wooster, OH, and was honored as a Distinguished Alumnus in 2011.
+He earned an MFA from The Pratt Institute, NY, NY.
+He is on the faculty of the Silvermine School of Art in New Canaan, CT, where he teaches, lectures, and leads workshops, as far afield as Italy, France, Spain and Japan.
+He was honored with their Living Art Award in 2017.
 David lives in Wilton, CT, with his wife, Rebecca Hoefer.

 SimmonsArt, Inc. Productions with David Dunlop